felipecsl/QuickReturn/README.md

 * Supports bottom (footer) quick return position via ``QuickReturnAttacher.setPosition(QuickReturnListView.POSITION_BOTTOM).``
 * You can use it with any subclass of ``AbsListView``, including ``ListView`` and ``GridView``.
 * If you're using a ``GridView``, you have to tell ``QuickReturnAdapter`` how many columns it has, via its constructor:
+* Automatically adjusts the ListView/GridView to prevent it from being hidden behind the target view, when it is placed at the top of the list.

 ```java
 public QuickReturnAdapter(final ListAdapter wrappedAdapter, final int numColumns)